Man Found Dead In Trunk In Crete Township Home After Reported Home Invasion

 CHICAGO (CBS) — A man was found dead in the trunk of a vehicle inside his unincorporated Crete Township home Monday morning after an apparent home invasion, according to the Will County Sheriff’s Office.

+It wasn’t the first time that normally quiet road has seen a death investigation.
+A young man killed his brother and raped his sister just blocks away more than 20 years ago.

-Deputies went to the home in the 26,000 block of South Klemme Road around 10:30 a.m. for a welfare check after a relative said the man and his wife had not shown up to work and were not answering their phones, a release from the sheiriff’s office states.
+Deputies went to the home in the 26000 block of South Klemme Road around 10:30 a.m. for a welfare check after a relative said the man and his wife had not shown up to work and were not answering their phones, a release from the sheriff’s office states.

 Deputies found a 59-year-old woman inside a vehicle in the home’s attached garage.